Qurqi/Mirtul_John_Titanic_Regression/README.md

-# Assignment: Build a Linear Regression Model to Predict Stock 'Open' Prices
+# Assignment: Build a Linear Regression Model to Predict Titanic Passenger's Survival

-In this task, you are required to create a **linear regression model** that takes specific stock market features and predicts the **'open' price**.
-The data provided to you contains the following columns: **'high', 'low', 'close', 'adj close', and 'volume'**.
-Your responsibility is to use these columns as input features (**independent variables**) to train a linear regression model that outputs the **'open' price** (**dependent variable**).
+In this task, you are required to create a **linear regression model** that takes passenger features on the Titanic and predicts their survival.
+The data provided to you contains various columns.
+Your responsibility is to use these columns as input features (**independent variables**) to train a linear regression model that outputs the **survival** of the passenger (**dependent variable**).

 ## Requirements

 Your code will need to:

-- Read in the dataset and extract the columns **'high', 'low', 'close', 'adj close', and 'volume'** as the input (**X**).
+- Read in the dataset and extract all columns except **Survived** as the input (**X**).
-- Set the **'open' price** as the target variable (**y**) that we aim to predict.
+- Set **Survived** as the target variable (**y**) that we aim to predict.
 - Split the dataset into **appropriate training and testing sets**
 - Create and **fit a linear regression model** to the training data.
-- Use the trained model to **predict 'open' prices** on the test set and save it to a file.
+- Use the trained model to **predict passenger's survival** on the test set and save it to a file.
 - Use the `tests.py` file to create a testing class which is able to compute various different metrics of your prediction
 - Combine your results in `main.py` to import `linear-regression.py` and `tests.py` to maintain a clean, modular workflow

-The end goal is to produce predictions in the shape of an **n×1 dimensional vector** (or tensor), where each element corresponds to a forecasted **'open' price** for a single data point.
+The end goal is to produce predictions in the shape of an **t×1 dimensional vector** (or tensor), where each element corresponds to the survival for each of the **t** Titanic passengers you have chosen as your test set.
 Ensure that your code is well-documented and modular, so others can easily read, maintain, and build upon your work.

 ## Best Practices and Expectations